-Note: All students seeking a Bachelor of Science in Interdisciplinary Studies in Human Learning and Development, Special Education, and Secondary Education majors must complete the Professional Education Core and the appropriate major core.
-Note: Candidates may not advance beyond EDUC 210, 290, and 320, and SPED 270 until ACT, SAT, or CASE testing requirements are met.
+- Note: All students seeking a degree for licensure must complete the Professional Education Core and the appropriate major core. - Note: Candidates may not advance beyond EDUC 210, 290, SPED 270 and SPED 320 until ACT, SAT, or CASE testing requirements are met.